SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/check-booster2.png)

 4. You can check that all necessary roles already assigned for the Administrator users to access **Business Application Studio**, **Launchpad** and **Continous Integration & Delivery service**.
-By pressing the **Edit** buttton you can add additional roles and user to to this role collection.
+By pressing the **Edit** button you can add additional roles and user to to this role collection.

      ![Check account](./images/adminRole.png)